By ChargeRFID

 If you're at the "interesting, but what's the actual ask" stage:

 Browse our recycled PVC and FSC wooden RFID cards for the form factors and chip families.
-Read how we built the Octopus Electroverse roaming credential and the LetzCharge fleet card for two ends of the deployment spectrum.
+Read how we built the a selected roaming programme roaming credential and the a selected EV charging programme fleet card for two ends of the deployment spectrum.
 Or talk to us directly — tell us how many sites and how many cards, and we'll come back with a buildable spec and a price.

 Related Articles